Home stereo speakers buying guide

 As I touched on earlier, the sensitivity of your speakers is an important factor when choosing your amplification.
 Highly sensitive speakers, like Emily's Martin Logan LX16s, produce excellent volume with 40 or 50 watts of power.

-Many higher-end speakers — like Steve's Excite X18s — need a lot of power to sound their best.
+Many higher-end (and less sensitive) speakers need a lot of power to sound their best.
 You'll want 100 or even 200 high-quality watts driving these speakers.
 Our integrated amplifiers buying guide gives a great overview of matching speakers and amps together.